 b) How do we assess and review progress of children with SEND?

-- initial concerns about a child's progress are discussed with the SENDco and parents are followed by placement on intervention programmes or referral to external agencies
+- Initial concerns about a child’s progress are discussed with the SENDco and parents and followed by placement on intervention programmes or referral to external agencies.

-- a cycle of consultation meetings, based on the assess, plan, do, review model which takes place throughout the year
+- A cycle of consultation meetings, based on assess, plan, do, review model which takes place throughout the year.

-- termly planning meetings with external agencies and (Educational Psychologist, Speech and Language Therapist and Specialist teacher) and SENDco
+- Termly planning meetings with external agencies (Educational Psychologist, Speech and Language Therapist and Specialist teacher) and SENDco.

-- an Annual reviews for pupils with a Educational Health Care Plan; interim reviews can also be arranged throughout the year if deemed necessary
+- Annual reviews for pupils with an Educational Health Care Plan; interim reviews can also be arranged throughout the year if deemed necessary.

 c) What is the approach to teaching pupils with SEND?